ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 ## The Fall 2022 IronHacks Training Challenge

-> Learn to use Jupyter Notebooks and BigQuery for exploratory data analysis using Indiana Department of Workforce Development data to predict unemployment claims in Indiana!
+> Learn how to to use Jupyter Notebooks and BigQuery for exploring new data science techniques and models using Indiana Department of Workforce Development data to predict unemployment claims in Indiana!

-The IronHacks challenge runs for 4 weeks, so it is geared towards learning and iteration.
+The IronHacks challenge runs for three weeks, so it is geared towards learning and iteration.
 This means that even if you are new to data science it is an excellent opportunity for you to learn by doing!
 Further, this challenge focuses on an important topic: predicting unemployment trends.

 ## The task: Predicting unemployment claims in the State of Indiana using Department of Workforce Development (DWD) data